 - Reduced risk of rectal prolapse

-Your Brooklyn therapist at TRI Physical Therapy works with you to teach you proper techniques for pelvic floor training exercises.
+Your therapist at TRi Physical Therapy works with you to teach you proper techniques for pelvic floor training exercises.
 Some exercises that may be helpful for your pelvic floor muscle training include:

 - Squeezing and releasing the pelvic floor muscles

-- Kegel exercises, which are done by tightening and holding the muscles used in controlling the flow of urine
+- Kegel exercises, performed by tightening and holding the muscles used in controlling the flow of urine

-- Doing bridges, a pose that strengthen the pelvic floor as well as the buttocks area
+- Doing bridge pose to strengthen the pelvic diaphragm as well as the buttocks area

 - Performing squats, which strengthen your upper legs and buttocks

-Most of the pelvic floor training exercises above can be done any time of day.
-But you need to do them daily, both with the help of your physical therapist and at home following a schedule suggested during your PT training.
+You can do the pelvic floor training exercises above at any time.
+You should do them daily.
+It works best if you work with the help of your physiotherapist and at home.
+Follow the schedule suggested during your PT training.
 Throughout the day, tighten your pelvic floor muscles and hold while you count to ten.
 Relax for a count of ten.
+Then repeat.

-Your physical therapist offers guidance on how many repetitions you should do so that you don’t overdo it.
-When done properly, pelvic floor muscle training can greatly improve problems with incontinence or pelvic pain.
-For an initial evaluation by a trained therapist, contact TRI Physical Therapy and schedule an appointment.
+Your physical therapist offers guidance on how many repetitions you should do.
+Make sure to not overdo it.
+If you follow your PT’s advice, pelvic floor muscle training can improve problems with incontinence or pelvic pain.
+For an initial evaluation by a trained therapist, contact TRI Physical Therapy, and schedule an appointment.